ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 To my surprise the fingerprint reader works well and I can enroll my fingers!
 It even unlocks the system the system at the login screen too!

+### Buttons

+I've never had a Thinkpad before but I've heard many friends praise the keyboard, the nib and the buttons like the ones above the touchpad.
+I'm happy to say that they were indeed correct and it is really nice to have physical buttons in addition to the buttons under the touchpad such as the middle mouse button.

 ### Touchpad

 It is a joy to use though it would be nicer if it was a little larger though perhaps that'll happen if they make a 14" or larger model (this is 13.3").
 It is certainly larger then my last laptop that I purchased and used for years (still do as a great backup machine).
+I'm able to use the gestures for GNOME (for moving workspaces and going to the application view) and Firefox (for going forward and back on web pages).

 ## The Bad